vmware-tanzu/tanzu-dev-portal/content/blog/kubecon-na-2020.md

 ---
-title: "KubeCon NA 2020: For the Modern App Developer"
-description: >
-    Here is a curated list of some talks to watch at KubeCon NA 2020
 date: 2020-11-11
-topics:
-- Containers
-- Kubernetes
+description: 'Here is a curated list of some talks to watch at KubeCon NA 2020

+  '
+lastmod: '2020-11-11'
 tags:
 - Containers
 - Kubernetes
-# Author(s)
 team:
 - Tiffany Jernigan
+title: 'KubeCon NA 2020: For the Modern App Developer'
+topics:
+- Containers
+- Kubernetes
 ---

 [KubeCon North America](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) is coming up soon!
 It will take place virtually November 17th-20th.